 - 16.1 If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the Academy Principal.
-If the concerns/allegations are about the Principal, speak to the Trust's CEO (Sean Kelly), if the concerns/allegations are about the CEO, speak to the chair of the Board of Trustees.
-Contact details are available through the Trust website. - 16.2 This applies to all cases where it is alleged that a staff member, supply teacher or volunteer has: - (a) behaved in a way that has harmed a child, or may have harmed a child - (b) possibly committed a criminal offence against or related to a child - (c) behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - (d) behaved or may have behaved in a way that indicates they may not be suitable to work with children
+The Academy Principal will make contact with the Trust safeguarding Lead.
+If the concerns/allegations are about the Principal, speak to the Trust's CEO (Sean Kelly) if the concerns/allegations are about the CEO, speak to the chair of the Board of Trustees.
+Contact details can be obtained through the Trust governance professional Claire.Beardsall@raleightrust.org - 16.2 This applies to all cases where it is alleged that a staff member, supply teacher or volunteer has: - (a) behaved in a way that has harmed a child, or may have harmed a child - (b) possibly committed a criminal offence against or related to a child - (c) behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - (d) behaved or may have behaved in a way that indicates they may not be suitable to work with children